HELP PEOPLE BREAK FREE FROM THE CYCLE OF POVERTY

 Learning the teachings of the Qur’an is a vital component of the Islamic faith.
 But despite this, thousands of vulnerable children and orphans across the world are deprived of their right to an education.
 In addition, many of these children must begin to earn a living and contribute to their family when they are still very young.

-We are committed to empowering children from underprivileged families and offering them a Qur’anic education through our Hafiz Sponsorship Programme.
+We are committed to empowering children from underprivileged families and offering them a Qur’anic education through our Hifz Sponsorship Programme.
 This provides them with the opportunity to read and understand the Holy Qur’an, as well as providing a rudimentary secular education.
-Our dedicated Hifz schools provide children with food, shelter and healthcare thanks to the generous contributions of our donors.
+Our Hifz sponsorship programme provide children with food, shelter and healthcare thanks to the generous contributions of our donors.
 Since the sponsorship program began, we have helped hundreds of children complete their Hifz studies.

 On average, it takes several years for children to complete their studies, and throughout the duration of the scheme, our donors are given regular feedback on their child’s progress.